 - "And Ananias ... laying his hands on him he said, 'Brother Saul, the Lord Jesus, ... has sent me that you may receive your sight and be filled with the Holy Spirit'," Acts 9'17.
 (Physical and spiritual ministry in one!)

 - "For I long to see you, that I may impart to you some spiritual gift," Romans 1'11.
 (This impartation would probably be by the laying on of hands.)

 "I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting," 1 Timothy 2'8.
-Elders in particular are to be like this.

 The hands that are laid on Believers should be holy.